 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Meet the Wylie Eye Center optometrists: Dr. Beth Anderson, Dr. Lauren Claborn, and Dr. Lindsay Denton.
+Meet the Wylie Eye Center optometrists: Dr. Beth Anderson, Dr. Suzanne Ferenczhalmy, Dr. Lindsay Denton and Dr Ethan Royster.
 As your eye care professionals in Wylie, TX we specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision—many of which do not always have obvious symptoms.
 Our eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses, both as eyeglass lenses and contact lenses.